zmoukit/workshop-api/README.md

 E-Workshop API permits The Car Solution staff to access to the following resources:

-1 - List down all the appointments.
+-   List down all the appointments.
-2 - List down appointments by workshop .
+-   List down appointments by workshop.
-3 - Schedule an appointment.
+-   Schedule an appointment.
-4 - Recommend workshops based on availability.
+    s- Recommend workshops based on availability.

 ## Installation